 The Child Fatality Task Force is a legislative study commission and the policy arm of the state’s Child Fatality Prevention System.
 This system also includes the State Child Fatality Prevention Team, as well as Local Child Fatality and Community Protection Teams.
-Since creation of the system in 1991, the rate of child deaths in North Carolina has decreased by 46%.
+Since the creation of the system in 1991, the rate of child deaths in North Carolina has decreased by 46%.

 Click here to view the most current annual report and legislative agenda.
-(COMING SOON)
+COMING SOON

 The Child Fatality Task Force taps a broad range of expertise and resources to formulate its recommendations.
 Three committees meet to study data, hear from experts, and prepare recommendations for consideration by the full Task Force.
-These include intentional death, unintentional death and perinatal health.
+These include intentional death, unintentional death, and perinatal health.
 Belinda Pettiford and Sarah Verbiest co-chair the Perinatal Health Committee – click here to access minutes and presentations for meetings.

 During the 2015-2016 study cycle, the Task Force had a total of eleven meetings, including seven committee meetings and four full Task Force meetings where attendees heard more than fifty presentations.
 Experts and leaders presenting to the Task Force represented state and local agencies, academic institutions, as well as state and community programs.